 There are many fertility issues that women face that hamper their chances of conception.
 Taking Vitamin C may help women deal with many infertility issues.
-This vitamin not only helps improve the hormonal balance of the body but the presence of ascorbic acid helps in regulating the ovarian function and the menstrual cycle.
+Vitamin C reduces the free radical damage thus improve ovarian function.
 Vitamin C even helps in increasing the level of progesterone in the body, which is directly related to improving the uterine healthy by thickening the uterine lining.
 The chances of conception increase considerably in women who include vitamin C supplements in their daily diet than women who do not take any Vitamin C supplements.

 Vitamin C is abundantly available in fresh fruits and vegetables.
-However, as soon as you cut, cook, or process these fruits and vegetables, they start losing its nutritional content.
+However, as soon as you cut, cook, or process these fruits and vegetables, they start losing their nutritional content.
 Therefore, fruits and vitamins that are rich in vitamin C should be consumed soon after they are cut to get the maximum benefit from them.
+According to the National Institute of Nutrition, RDA for Vitamin C for adults is 40 mg.
 We shall be discussing some sources of Vitamin C that you can include in your daily diet.

 1. Food Sources